mateszathmari/PetProjects/recipes/README.md

 ### Home Page

 You can find a search bar here and you can search for recipes.
-If you search, the page vill redirect to Recipes page.
+If you search, the page will redirect to the Recipes page.

 ### Recipes

-You can search for recipes here as well, and you can find 12 recipes listed here after search, if you would like to see more, at the bottom of the page click "Click For More Content", it will load the next 12 recipes if it's available.
+You can search for recipes here as well, and you can find 12 recipes listed hereafter search, if you would like to see more, at the bottom of the page click "Click For More Content", it will load the next 12 recipes if it's available.
 You can click on pictures for details for the recipe, it will redirect to the recipe details page

 ### Recipe Details.